filestack/adaptive/README.md

 For more info about available methods and options check browser documentation:
 <br>
 https://filestack.github.io/adaptive/

+## Contributing
+We follow the [conventional commits](https://conventionalcommits.org/) specification to ensure consistent commit messages and changelog formatting.

 ## Future
 Adaptive is joining an ecosystem already populated with many utilities for responsive images.